alanmimms/jurassic-20/STATUS.md

 The KL10-PV has many presumptions based on its ECL implementation.
 For example, in ECL you can just parallel connect outputs to get a wire-OR.
 Inputs left unconnected see a real logic zero.
-You can relying on gates whose outputs are looped back to their inputs to implement latches.
-This latter practice in today's logic and methods leads to circular logic dependencies, metastability black-holes, and madness.

 ## What I'm Doing Now - Occasional Status and Progress Notes